ElektraInitiative/libelektra/src/plugins/toml/README.md

 No inference of this metakey is done on writing, it must either be read from a file or be set explicitly by the user.

 ## Simple Tables
-TOML's simple tables are representened with a `tomltype` metakey of value `simpletable`.
+TOML's simple tables are represented with a `tomltype` metakey of value `simpletable`.
 Example
 ```
 # Mount TOML file